genialis/resolwe/README.rst

 Resolwe
 =======

-Open source enterprise dataflow engine based on the `Django framework`_.
+Open source dataflow engine based on the `Django framework`_.

 We envision Resolwe to follow the `Common Workflow Language`_ specification, but the current implementation does not yet support it.